samakanh/RepData_PeerAssessment1/PA1_template.md

 ```

 Then we make a time series plot from transformed data.
-We also calculate the maximum number of steps of 5-minute interval,
+We also calculate 5-minute interval which contains the maximum number of steps,
 on average across all the days and plot into graph.

 ```r